S3-working-group/s3-handbook/daily-standup.md

 * every day at the same time
 * circle gathers around the task board
 * coordination of daily work
-* adaptation of policy or creation of new policy on the spot
+* adaptation of existing agreements or creation of new agreements on the spot